ZF 6HP transmission: Improved fuel economy

-Extent
+Reduced manufacturing complexity

-In order to increase the number of ratios, ZF has abandoned the conventional design method of limiting themselves to pure in-line epicyclic gearing and extended it to a combination with parallel epicyclic gearing.
-This was only possible thanks to computer-aided design and has resulted in a global patent for this gearset concept.
-The 6HP is the first transmission designed according to this new paradigm.
-After gaining additional gear ratios only with additional components, this time the number of components has to decrease while the number of ratios still increase.
-The progress is reflected in a much better ratio of the number of gears to the number of components used compared to existing layouts.
+In order to avoid a further increase in manufacturing complexity while expanding the number of gear ratios, ZF switched from the conventional design method—in which the planetary gearset concept was limited to a purely serial or in-line power flow—to a more modern design method that utilizes a planetary gearset concept with combined parallel and serial power flow.
+This was only possible thanks to computer-aided design and has resulted in a globally patented gearset concept.
+The resulting progress is reflected in a better ratio of the number of gears to the number of components used compared to existing layouts.
+The 8HP has become the new reference standard (benchmark) for automatic transmissions.